sadegh-dev/go/README.md

 - So, this is a compiled language that actually has garbage collection, which is a really good feature.
 Now, downside is that it slows down execution a bit, but it's an efficient garbage collector, so it doesn't slow down much and you get a lot of advantage of having this automatic garbage collection.

+# Go Tools

+### go build : compiles the program

+- arguments can be a list of packages or a list of .go files
+- creates an executable for the main packages, same name as the first .go file
+- .exe suffix for executable in windows